 This course is restricted to freshman varsity athletes who compete in men's basketball.
 Student athletes practice daily during the season.
-This course offers development of skills and personal potential for student athletes interested in improving personal potential for student athletes interested in improving their performance or preparing for further competition at upper collegiate level.
+This course offers development of skills and personal potential for student athletes interested in improving their performance or preparing for further competition at upper collegiate level.